The SAGA Survey. II. Building a Statistical Sample of Satellite Systems around Milky Way-like Galaxies: Properties of Satellite Systems

 \subsection{Satellite Luminosity Functions}

-We examine the luminosity functions of SAGA satellite systems.
+We examine the luminosity functions of the SAGA satellite systems.
 The left panel of \autoref{fig:sat_lf} shows the cumulative number of satellites around each SAGA host galaxy as a function of absolute magnitude, including our assessment of host-by-host incompleteness as described in \autoref{sec:incompleteness-correction}.
 This panel demonstrates the diversity of SAGA satellite systems despite our relatively restrictive range of host properties.
 It further shows that the MW luminosity function is typical among our statistical sample.

-To assess this quantitatively, we compute the Poisson likelihood of observing the MW sample given the set of SAGA systems, marginalizing over the unknown Poisson rate in each absolute magnitude bin, following \cite{Nadler180905542}.
-We find that the likelihood of observing the MW satellite system is nearly identical to that of a model which simply averages the observed count of SAGA satellites across all systems in each absolute magnitude bin (the log-likelihood difference between these scenarios is $\sim$\,1).
-Thus, the MW satellite luminosity function is consistent with being drawn from the same underlying distribution as SAGA data.
+To assess this quantitatively, we compute the Poisson likelihood of observing the MW sample given the set of SAGA systems, marginalizing over the unknown Poisson rate in each absolute magnitude bin following \cite{Nadler180905542}.
+We find that the likelihood of observing the MW satellite system is nearly identical to that of a model that simply averages the observed count of SAGA satellites across all systems in each absolute magnitude bin (the log-likelihood difference between these scenarios is $\sim$1).
+Thus, the MW satellite luminosity function is consistent with being drawn from the same underlying distribution as the SAGA data.

-In contrast, the un-normalized satellite luminosity function of M31 lies in the high-satellite-number tail of the SAGA luminosity function distribution; two SAGA systems have the same number of satellites as M31.
+In contrast, the unnormalized satellite luminosity function of M31 lies in the high satellite number tail of the SAGA luminosity function distribution; two SAGA systems have the same number of satellites as M31.
 Note that M31 is slightly brighter than our upper limit on host luminosity.
-We also find that 8 out of \nhosts{} SAGA systems have no confirmed satellites brighter than $M_{r,o} = -12.3$ within 150\,kpc of their hosts.
+We also find that eight out of \nhosts{} SAGA systems have no confirmed satellites brighter than $M_{r,o} = -12.3$ within 150\,kpc of their hosts.
 Thus, the M94 satellite system \citep[see][]{Smercina2018} is also not an outlier in the SAGA context.